By Lydia Woolever. Photography by Justin Tsucalas.

 Crystal guides a patent tong onto her boat’s culling board; baby crabs come with the day’s catch.

 At 30 years old, Crystal Jordan is part of a profession that has been all but overlooked.
-She is a waterwoman, joining the ranks of the legendary watermen whose weathered faces have for so long been associated with working the Chesapeake Bay.
+She is a waterwoman, joining the ranks of the legendary watermen whose weathered faces have long been associated with working the Chesapeake Bay.

-The latter were also commonly tasked with the no-less laborious duties of shore work: gearing net, gathering bait, carrying the catch to buyers.
+Those women were also commonly tasked with the no-less laborious duties of shore work: gearing net, gathering bait, carrying the catch to buyers.
 As charter boat captain Chuckie Clark of Rock Hall once put it, “Behind every good waterman, there’s an even better woman.”
 When the opportunities arose, some also famously manned the crab-picking houses, and others, before that, beaconed the great lighthouses along the bay.

 “Women have always played a supportive role,” adds Don Parks, lifelong Eastern Shore resident and author of Chesapeake Women.
 “Just as the men, they never saw it as a big deal.
 It was a means to make a living.
 They’ve done it for generations.
 It’s just been the way of life.”